leolanese/leolanese/README.md

 ---

-### ♻️ What trends I'm currently learning / investigating:
+### 👨‍💻  What I'm doing at the moment:
+ - I'm currently helping in a UK Charity CYF `https://codeyourfuture.io/`.
+CodeYourFuture is an organization that helps people that are affected by forced diaspora to get back on track by teaching Web Development.
+I'm helping to make a positive impact on others peoples life.
+Sharing knowledge that can empower aspiring developers and contribute to the growth of the programming community.
- - Angular is witnessing new exiting trends, and looks very promising future for Angular!
+ - Continue in an Angular path as well, as Angular is witnessing new exiting trends recently and looks very promising near future!
 Also continuing pushing the boundaries with `NodeJS` and `Python`.
 That encorage me to keep moving into the `Full-Stack` paradigm, leading to the expansion of frontiers in Software Development 👍

 ---

 ### 💬 What people can ask me about:
+ - Angular2+
+ - JavaScript & TypeScript

  - Functional Programing (FP)
  - Responsive Web Design (RWD)
- - JavaScript & TypeScript
- - Angular2+
  - NodeJS
  - Python
  - NextJS (ExpressJS, ReactJS)